transient-haskell/transient/README.md

 ## What is Transient?

-One of the biggest dreams of software engineering is unrestricted composability.
+One of the dreams of software engineering is unrestricted composability.

 This may be put in these terms: